Fawzy-AI-Explorer/NLP-Tea/02-Word Embeddings/2.1-Label Encoder and One Hot Encoder/Theory.md

 -  Lack of Semantic Information:

-    -  Since each word is mapped to a single integer, the numeric distance between two encoded words depends solely on the integer values of the two given words, not on the semantic similarity between the words.
+    -  Since each word is mapped to a single integer, the numeric distance between two encoded words depends olely on the integer values of the two given words, not on the semantic similarity between the words.

 -  Unsuitable for NLP
     -  we want representations that capture the meaning and relationships between words.
 Label encoding fails to capture semantic and contextual information because it encodes each word independently as a scalar.